 45th President of the United States

 Russ Vought joined the Office of Management and Budget (OMB) when President Trump took office.
-Vought first served as Acting Director then as Director of OMB for nearly two years.
+Vought first served as Acting Director then as the 42nd Director of OMB for nearly two years.
 He was a member of the President’s Cabinet and was responsible for overseeing the implementation of the President’s policy, management, and deregulatory agendas across the Executive Branch.

 During the Trump Administration, OMB was a key office in pushing for conservative victories and helping President Trump cut through bureaucracy.
 During his four years at OMB, Russ was one of Trump’s most trusted and competent managers called by The Economist, the President’s Toolkit.